 - Pour the remaining milk into a small saucepan on medium heat until simmering.

-- Slowly pour in the milk and flour mixture, whisking until thickened and bubbling, approximately 3 minutes.
+- Slowly whisk in the milk and flour mixture, until thickened and bubbling, approximately 3 minutes.

 - Remove from the heat and pour in the sugar syrup, stirring to combine.